-Whether you're joining us in the Fall or getting your feet wet at any of the improv training centers in your city, here are some helpful tips via CSz Boston and a few CSz team members from around the U.S. to help set you up for success as you jump in.
+Whether you're joining us for one of our Level 1 improv sessions or getting your feet wet at any of the improv training centers in your city, here are some helpful tips via CSz Boston and a few CSz team members from around the U.S. to help set you up for success as you jump in.

 5 Things to Help You Get Ready for Your First Improv Class